Does is seem like potential customers simply don’t respond to your paid Internet advertising?

 Put Benefits Into Ads and Split Test Them

 Now that you have your benefits, the next step is to test them out in your Internet advertising.
 Typically I recommend using Google AdWords since it is generally the easiest for testing.
 You can run two ads against each other in the same ad group and see which one has the higher click through rate, and more importantly which causes customer to perform more of the actions you want (like becoming a lead or making a purchase).
 Put a different benefit in each ad and see which wins!
+If you need help with PPC for your medical staffing agency, law firm, or eCommerce platform, contact us today.

 What are the benefits in your business?